• HOME

 TAKEAWAY #3: the sooner our electorate begins using ES to elect their 535 members of Congress, the sooner we will see PKQ-controlled national legislatures:

-The stakes couldn't be higher for the American people AND (if CPW is to be believed) for the future of freedom on our planet.
+The stakes couldn't be higher for the American people AND for the future of freedom on our planet.

 So, as absurd as it may sound, we must transition from having a: